thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 header-image-alt: "landscape analysis"
 ---

 No organization is an island.
-While each and every mission-driven organization is unique and wonderful, many aspects of your work are shared by other organizations: similar goals, objectives, and core audiences can make it difficult to know how to stand out.
+While each and every mission-driven organization is unique, many aspects of your work are shared by other organizations: similar goals, objectives, and core audiences can make it difficult to know how to stand out.
 One of the most efficient and cost-saving ways to gain such insight is by understanding and navigating the landscape you operate in.

 ### What is a Landscape Analysis?
 Basically, a landscape analysis allows you to learn about your competitor landscape: